 What is a lettuce hem?

 Lettuce Hem is a type of hem finishing – a wavy curly hem that reminds lettuce leaf edges.
-It’s an easy way to transform a plain regular hem to an attractive beautiful finish.
+It’s an easy way to transform a plain regular hem into an attractive beautiful finish.
 It adds a feminine touch to garments.